LudovicEspeel/course-web-essentials/docs/22_webstructure_html/README.md

 * The `<meta>` charset element indicates which character set is used.
 * The `<meta>` description element captures the description for the web page.
-* The `<meta>` keywords element determines search terms for the web page on search engines such as google.
+* The `<meta>` keywords element determines search terms for the web page on search engines such as Google.
 * The `<meta>` author element determines the author of the web page.
 * The `<meta>` refresh element specifies how much time the page will refresh itself.
-* The `<meta>` viewport element instructs the browser to take device width into account when displaying elements on the page.
+* The `<meta>` viewport element instructs the browser to take the device width into account when displaying elements on the page.

 The visible part of the HTML document can be found between `<body>` and `</body>`.